scientific-python/specs/spec-0004/index.md

 2. Setup a CI step that builds wheels for your project
 3. Setup a CI step that uploads wheels to https://anaconda.org/scientific-python-nightly-wheels/

-For step (1) contact nightly-wheels@scientific-python.org.
-Deposit the token you get as a [secret on your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) named `UPLOAD_TOKEN`.
+For step (1) visit https://github.com/scientific-python/upload-nightly-action and create an issue requesting access.
+List the project you maintain and would like to upload nightlies for.
+Someone will reply to the issue and let you know what happens next.

 The work for step (2) depends on your project.
 You are probably already doing this for your releases.
 The new thing to add is that building wheels is run on a schedule every night or